 This is not the case for The Promised Neverland manga.

 This series isn’t only a way to continue the story beyond where the anime has reached; it’s also a manga that is far better than the anime adaptation in almost every respect.

 There are fans of this series who initially passed on the manga, choosing instead to wait for the anime.
 Many of those fans then lamented their decision and wished they had read the manga first (or even skipped the anime entirely).

-That’s not to say the anime is bad by any stretch, but there are so many elements done better by The Promised Neverland manga.
+That’s not to say the anime is bad by any stretch but, as is the case with many manga vs anime debates (Tokyo Ghoul springs to mind), there are so many elements done better by The Promised Neverland manga.

 The first of these is the art direction.
 In trying to balance a faithful redesign of the manga’s art with dynamic and engaging animation, something was lost in translation.

 The Promised Neverland anime suffers from some awkward character design (especially in their faces) and the animation comes off feeling very flat.

 Given that comics and manga are a visual medium, they have to be “directed” in the same way that animated shows do, and the “direction” of the manga, in this case, is far superior.

 The manga has a far punchier pace than the anime, with less empty space and moments of nothingness.
 No panel is ever wasted and the shot composition is always imaginative – often experimental.

 Take the horror element of the series, for example.
 There are gruesome close-ups, jump scares, reveals, and sudden shifts in perspective that Demizu handles with the deft hand of an experienced horror director in the manga, but all of which fall entirely flat in The Promised Neverland anime.
 It’s a shame.